 At the time, tea was sold loose by grocers.
 As such, it was frequently subject to adulteration by unscrupulous vendors.
 Horniman was the first to package his tea in individual packets by 1851.
 It was branded as Horniman’s Pure Tea.

-The influential Dr Hassall of The Lancet vouched for the purity of Horniman’s product in 1859.
-Theirs was the only Chinese green tea examined by The Lancet that was found to be free of added colourings, which were used to disguise poor quality.
+The influential Dr Arthur Hill Hassall (1817 – 1894) of The Lancet vouched for the purity of Horniman’s product in 1859.
+Theirs was the only Chinese green tea examined by The Lancet that was found to be free of added colouring, which was commonly used to disguise poor quality.

 The British government reduced the duty on tea in 1864.
 Horniman’s passed on the savings to the customer by lowering the price of their product.
 There were 2,280 outlets for their product by 1864.

 The Horniman & Co warehouse contained the largest stock of duty-paid tea in London in 1867.
-Over 12,000 sq ft of warehouse flooring was constantly in use.
+Over 12,000 sq ft of warehouse floorspace was constantly in use.

 John Horniman retired in 1869.
 His son, Frederick John Horniman (1835 – 1906), took over management of the firm.
 A dynamic man, Frederick was intelligent and likeable.

 Horniman’s Pure Tea had a strong export market by 1876, with high sales in Europe.
 The success of the firm was built on a dedication to quality, keen prices and strong marketing.